The Nature of Post-Starburst Galaxies: Real Deal or Masquerading Impostors?: Results

-Figure~\ref{fig:PSBs_H2} shows the total gas and molecular gas content of $z=0.7,1$ \firebox galaxies as a function of their total stellar mass.
-In general, PSBs in \firebox have both total gas and molecular gas masses that are consistent (within 2$\sigma$) with those of all galaxies in \firebox, with a similar stellar mass.
-Some of PSBs with the lowest sSFR ($\tavg = 20\Myr$) do host a non-negligible amount of both total and molecular gas, indicating that, although their star formation activity dropped in the last $<100\Myr$ (see the previous Figure~\ref{fig:PSBs_SFMS}), they still host relatively low-density \citep[i.e. not eligible for star-formation in our model; see also][]{Cenci2024a} molecular gas.
-Two of the PSBs with a (consistently, across the past $100\Myr$) low sSFR also have relatively low molecular gas masses compared to the bulk of all \firebox galaxies that we considered ($\mu_{\rm H_2}\equiv M_{\rm H_2}/M_{\rm star}\sim 0.01$).
-Interestingly, these two objects also kept a low sSFR over the past $>100\Myr$, representing the most dramatic cases of (temporarily) quenched PSBs in our sample.
+Figure~\ref{fig:PSBs_H2} shows the total gas and molecular gas content of \firebox galaxies at $z=0.7$ and $z=1$, as a function of their stellar mass.
+The majority PSBs have both total gas and molecular gas masses that are consistent (within 2$\sigma$) with those of star-forming galaxies in \firebox, with a similar stellar mass.
+This further support the interpretation of these galaxies as impostor PSBs in the simulation.
+A few PSBs with the lowest sSFR (for $\tavg = 20\Myr$; see Figure~\ref{fig:PSBs_SFMS}) do host a non-negligible amount of both total and molecular gas, indicating that, although their star formation activity may have dropped in the last $<100\Myr$, they still host relatively low-density \citep[i.e. not eligible for star-formation in our model; see also][]{Cenci2024a} molecular gas.
+However, those PSBs with a consistently low average sSFR across the past $100\Myr$ also have relatively low molecular gas mass fractions compared to the bulk of all \firebox galaxies ($\mu_{\rm H_2}\equiv M_{\rm H_2}/M_{\rm star}\lesssim 0.01$).
+These objects represent the most dramatic cases of temporarily quenched PSBs in our sample.